How Big Was A Short Faced Bear

 New Fossil Discoveries

-The study of Arctodus simus continues to evolve as new fossil discoveries shed light on their biology and behavior.
+The study of Arctodus simus continues to evolve as new fossil discoveries explain their biology and behavior.
 Recent finds have expanded our understanding of their geographic distribution and habitat preferences.

 One notable discovery was the recovery of a nearly complete Arctodus simus skeleton in Indiana.
 This find provided valuable insights into the skeletal anatomy of these bears and allowed for more accurate estimates of their size and weight.